Lyster hosts health and wellness fair

-Lyster Army Health Clinic hosted a health and wellness fair on July 11, 2024 in celebration of Brig.
+Lyster Army Health Clinic hosted a health and wellness fair on July 11, 2024, in celebration of Brig.
 Gen. Theodore Lyster’s 149th birthday, the clinic’s namesake.
-The day provided patients and staff an educational and interactive event focused on preventive health and wellness information.
+The day provided patients and staff an educational and interactive event that focused on preventive health and wellness information.
+Booths offered help with nutritional goals, mental health, preventive screenings, plus a myriad of other wellness resources.

+The event was open to all TRICARE beneficiaries.
+Participants could learn more about services and programs available at Lyster like tobacco cessation, contraceptive care, volunteer opportunities, and Educational and Developmental Intervention Services (EDIS).
+With facepainting and activities for the kids too, the event catered to the whole family.

+Staff from the Managed Care Department were also available to help with MHS GENESIS Patient Portal, referrals, and options like the Welcome Home initiative which allows TRICARE Prime beneficiaries currently with network primary care managers to return to Lyster for their primary care.

 |Date Taken: